FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 applies to one (input or output) interface.

 Similarly to Trial Duration, some Measurers may limit the possible values of trial load.
-Contrary to trial duration, the test report is NOT REQUIRED to document such behavior, as in practice the load differences are negligible (and frequently undocumented).
+Contrary to trial duration, the test report is not REQUIRED to document such behavior, as in practice the load differences are negligible (and frequently undocumented).